Mixed Logit Models and Network Formation: Case Study: A Set of Synthetic Networks

-For networks that one constructs from empirical data, one does not know the true distributions, so one guesses --- hopefully, they are educated guess --- the distribution type(s) of the choice parameters. ({The requirement that one knows the distribution type of the type parameters is} a feature of the RC model.)
+For networks that one constructs from empirical data, one does not know the true distributions, so one guesses the distribution type(s) of the choice parameters.
+(The requirement that one knows the distribution type of the choice parameters is a requirement of the RC model.)
 This is a difficult task; in general, one cannot even evaluate the distributional assumption, although there is some hope.
-In Section \ref{subsec:SynMNLcomparison}, we demonstrate how to use the RC model to test whether the choice parameters are random or deterministic.
-Unfortunately, if these parameters are random, we do not know how to evaluate whether or not a conjectured distribution type {is the same as the true distribution}.
-This is a limitation of our model; we discuss this limitation in further detail in Section \ref{sec:Limitations-and-Applicability}.
+In Section \ref{subsec:SynMNLcomparison}, we demonstrate how to use the RC model to check whether the choice parameters are random or deterministic.
+Unfortunately, if these parameters are random, we do not know how to evaluate whether or not a conjectured distribution type is the same as the true distribution.
+This is a limitation of {the RC} model; we discuss this limitation in further detail in Section \ref{sec:Limitations-and-Applicability}.
 From a practical perspective, making useful guesses about distribution types benefits from prior knowledge of an application.
 For an illustration, see Section \ref{subsec:CiteModel-Specification}.